-Editor’s note: Our next Online Bible Study is The Rock, the Road, and the Rabbi with Kathie Lee Gifford!
-This summer we are going to be walking dusty and gorgeous roads in Israel with Kathie Lee and Rabbi Jason Sobel (a messianic Jewish teacher) as we learn completely new-to-us concepts about the Bible.
+Editor’s note: We’re all disappointed about travel cancellations, so we’re bringing the Holy Land to you!
+Join our Online Bible Study, The Rock, the Road, and the Rabbi with Kathie Lee Gifford!
+On April 20th we are going to be walking dusty and gorgeous roads in Israel with Kathie Lee and Rabbi Jason Sobel (a messianic Jewish teacher) as we learn completely new-to-us concepts about the Bible.
 The Rock is Jesus.
 The Road is the Holy Land.
 And, the Rabbi is the Word of God.
-The OBS starts August 6th but registration is open now so there’s plenty of time to round up a few friends to go through the study together.
+The OBS starts April 20th but registration is open now so there’s plenty of time to round up a few friends to go through the study together online.
 We hope you join us!

 [Jesus] said to her, “Daughter, your faith has healed you.
 Go in peace and be freed from your suffering.” – Mark 5:34